 The next tab is “Users” which most of them are familiar with, so I am not touching on it.

-When you right-click, you’ll get the options which most of them are same, but a new one I noticed is “Analyze Wait Chain…”
+When you right-click, you’ll get the options that most of them are the same, but a new one I noticed is “Analyze Wait Chain…”